Your ALS Guide

 How is ALS diagnosed?

-Some people get misdiagnosed with ALS when in fact the symptoms are being caused by a different disease or disorder.
-More common, however, is that people who do have ALS initially get misdiagnosed with something else first, which can result in unnecessary back, neck, and carpal tunnel surgeries when the real culprit is actually ALS.
+Though relatively rare, people can get misdiagnosed with ALS when, in fact, the symptoms are being caused by a different disease or condition.
+More common, however, is that people who do have ALS are first misdiagnosed with something else, which can result in unnecessary surgeries and delay.

 How can I get an accurate and timely diagnosis?

-local ALS organization for recommendations.
-You can also visit our ALS Clinics Directory to locate a clinic near you and schedule an appointment with the ALS neurologist.
+Ask your general neurologist or local ALS organization for recommendations.
+You can also visit our ALS Clinics Directory to locate an ALS clinic in your area.
+Find out if you will need a referral in order to schedule an appointment.

 Picture